Oviyashree-CJ/E-commerce_Grocery/README.md

-# Foodify - Grocery Store
+# Farmazy - Grocery Store

-Foodify is a responsive grocery store website built using HTML, Bootstrap, and Google Fonts.
+Farmazy is a responsive grocery store website built using HTML, Bootstrap, and Google Fonts.
 It offers an elegant and user-friendly interface for browsing and purchasing fresh groceries online.

 ## Features
 - **Responsive Design**: Fully optimized for mobile and desktop users.